latifa689/latifa689/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-I am interested in "Cybersecurity, Networking, and Programming", and I am currently learning to analyze security incidents and practice network protection techniques in educational labs and courses.
+I am interested in "Cybersecurity, Networking, and Programming"

+and I am currently learning to analyze security incidents and

+practice network protection techniques in educational labs and courses.

 ```javascript